db-puzzle/maintenance-OS/docs/Scheduler Module/time-parameter-standardization-plan.md

 ### Migration Strategy

+Since we're modifying the original migrations and running `migrate:fresh`:

-1. **Phase 1: Database Migration**
+1. **Phase 1: Update Migration Files**
+   - Modify original migration files with new column names
-   - Create new columns with _seconds suffix
+   - Create new migration for user_time_preferences table
-   - Run data migration to convert existing values
-   - Keep old columns temporarily for rollback
+   - Update seeders to use new column names (if any)

 2. **Phase 2: Model Updates**
+   - Update all model $fillable arrays
-   - Update models to use new columns
+   - Update model casts
-   - Add accessors for backward compatibility
+   - Add helper methods for formatting
-   - Update relationships and scopes

 3. **Phase 3: Service Layer**
    - Implement TimeFormatter service
    - Implement TimePreferenceService
    - Update scheduling services to use seconds

+4. **Phase 4: Update Existing Code**
+   - Update all controllers to use new column names
+   - Update all service classes
+   - Update factory files

-4. **Phase 4: UI Components**
+5. **Phase 5: UI Components**
    - Deploy new TimeInput component
-   - Update existing forms to use new component
+   - Update all forms to use new component
-   - Implement preference persistence

-5. **Phase 5: Cleanup**
-   - Remove old columns from database
-   - Remove backward compatibility code
-   - Update all references
+   - Update all display logic

 ### Benefits